neptunelabs/fsi-thumbbar-samples/samples/frontpage/README.md

 # Using FSI ThumbBar

-In order to display all images with TouchZoom, you only need to add the corresponding script to the head of your website:
+In order to display the images as a thumb bar, you only need to add the corresponding script to the head of your website:

 ```html